Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Problem of Drift of Adaptation Spaces

 \subsection{DeltaIoT}

-DeltaIoT~\cite{iftikhar2017deltaiot} is an examplar in the domain of the Internet of Things that supports research in engineering self-adaptive systems.
+DeltaIoT~\cite{iftikhar2017deltaiot} is an examplar in the domain of the Internet of Things that supports research in engineering self-adaptive systems, see e.g.,\,\cite{10.1007/978-3-030-00761-4_4,10.1145/3522585,10.1145/3530192,10.1145/3194133.3194142}.
 Figure~\ref{fig:deltaiotv1.1} shows the setup of the IoT network that we used for the research presented in this paper.
 The network consists of 16 battery-powered sensor motes\footnote{The IoT system is deployed at the campus of the Computer Science department of KU Leuven and a simulated version is available for experimentation.
 Inspired by~\cite{quin2022reducing}, we used an extension of version v1.1 of the DeltaIoT network~\cite{iftikhar2017deltaiot}, called DeltaIoTv1.1.
-This version adds an extra mote (with number [16]) to the network.
-With this extension, the adaptation space increases with a factor four compared to version v1.1 as we explain further in the paper.} that measure parameters in the environment and send the data via a wireless multi-hop network to a central gateway that connects with users at an application server that can use the data.
-Motes are equipped with different types of sensors, in particular RFID, temperature sensors, and motion sensors.
+This version adds an extra mote (marked with number [16]) to the network.
+With this extension, the adaptation space increases by a factor of four compared to version v1.1 as we explain further in the paper.} that measure parameters in the environment and send the data via a wireless multi-hop network to a central gateway that connects with users at an application server that can use the data.
+Motes are equipped with various sensors, in particular RFID, temperature sensors, and motion sensors.
 The data collected by the motes can be used to monitor the campus area and take action when needed.
-The communication in the network is time-synchronized~\cite{mills2017computer}, i.e., the communication is organised in cycles (of typically a number of minutes) where neighboring motes are allocated slots that they can use to send and receive messages over a wireless link as shown in the figure.
+The communication in the network is time-synchronized~\cite{mills2017computer}, i.e., the communication is organized in cycles (a number of minutes) where neighboring motes are allocated slots that they can use to send and receive messages over a wireless link as shown in the figure.